Lovely light and moist mini olive oil lemon cakes, bursting with lemon flavour and a hint of fresh thyme. Topped with a sweet glaze.

 Instructions

-• Preheat oven to 350° F. with rack in centre of oven.
-Prepare an 6, 8 or 12 cup metal or silicone mini cake/bundt or muffin pan.
-For a tin pan, brush with melted butter and dust with flour and shake out the excess.
+• Preheat oven to 350° F. (non-convection) with the rack in the centre of the oven.
+Prepare a 6, 8 or 12-cup metal or silicone mini cake/bundt or muffin pan.
+For a tin pan, brush with melted butter, dust with flour and shake out the excess.

 • In a blender or food processor, pulse the granulated sugar and lemon zest in a blender until combined.
 Add the eggs one at a time, then gradually pour in the olive oil and milk, pulsing until emulsified into a thin batter.
 Don’t over-blend or the cakes will be too puffy.